packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

 ~sudo -H pip3 install junos-eznc~
 ~sudo -H pip3 install jxmlease~

 We want the 2.4 version of Ansible.
 Mostly because if you have to fix it there is a lot more logging and it has more granularity in error messages.
 I also don't want every development release for every project so we are a little specific right here.
+In the video, I just took the default version of Ansible.
+I corrected this install to ensure we stay on the 2.4.2.0 version.

 ~sudo vi /etc/apt/sources.list~
 ~deb http://ppa.launchpad.net/ansible/ansible/ubuntu xenial main~